 The work of the Church of the Nazarene began in Canada in 1902 with a single congregation in Oxford, Nova Scotia.
 Since then, it has spread across the country, with almost 200 churches and missions throughout Canada.

 The Church of the Nazarene Canada is part of an international denomination of nearly 2.5 million members.
-The largest of the denominations that originated in the world-wide holiness revivals of the 18th and 19th century.
-The international Church of the Nazarene is the result of the merger of numerous congregations that came together between 1887 and 1988.
+The largest of the denominations that originated in the world-wide holiness revivals of the 18th and 19th centuries.
+The International Church of the Nazarene is the result of the merger of numerous congregations that came together between 1887 and 1988.
 It is Methodist in doctrine and related theologically to the Free Methodist, Wesleyan, Salvation Army, Christian and Missionary Alliance churches and many other denominations that share common roots in the Church of England.

 These are the core beliefs upon which the Church of the Nazarene builds its doctrinal system and practice: